top of page

 Hi, I'm Dr. Angela Walk...

 I have been involved in the health and wellness industry for over 20 years.
-I specialize in foot and gait mechanics and I have written extensively for health publications.
+I specialize in foot and gait mechanics and

 I am keenly aware of trends and new developments in natural health.
 I embrace an active lifestyle combining diet, exercise and healthy choices.